cancel icon

 Simple, Clear Advice on Back & Spine Problems

-Medically reviewed by Dr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) · Last updated: 14 May 2026
+Medically reviewed by Dr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) · Last updated: 23 July 2026

 Back pain is one of the most common complaints we hear at the clinic, and the good news is that most cases improve with simple, everyday changes.
 Small adjustments to how you move, sit, and manage stress often make a real difference.
-Read on to understand what’s happening, what needs urgent attention, and what you can start doing today.
+Read on to understand what is happening, what needs urgent attention, and what you can start doing today.

 Simple, Clear Advice on Back & Spine Problems